-• Current use of alternative modes.
+- Current use of alternative modes.
 About a quarter (24.3%) of regional commuters said they used an alternative mode (carpool, vanpool, public bus, buspool, subway, commuter rail, bicycle, or walk) "regularly," that is, three or more days per week for commuting.
-An additional 3.8% of commuters used an alternative mode one or two days per week, resulting in almost three in ten (28.1%) of commuters using an alternative at least once per week.

-- Commuters who use alternative modes do so longer than had previously been assumed. - 24% of commuters who use an alternative mode drive alone part of the trip. - Commute lengths are increasing overall from 15.5 miles each way in 2001 to 16.5 miles in 2004. - Commute times have increased from 32 minutes each way in 2001 to 34 minute in 2004. - The average occupancy for vanpools has decreased from 14.5 passengers in 2001 to 10 - Passengers in 2004, but for carpools it has remained steady at 2.6 passengers per vehicle.
+An additional 3.8% of commuters used an alternative mode one or two days per week, resulting in almost three in ten (28.1%) of commuters using an alternative at least once per week. - Commuters who use alternative modes do so longer than had previously been assumed. - 29% of commuters who use an alternative mode drive alone part of the trip. - Commute lengths are increasing overall from 15.5 miles each way in 2001 to 16.5 miles in 2004. - Commute times have increased from 32 minutes each way in 2001 to 34 minutes in 2004.